Which banana trees produce fruit?

 Banana trees do not need trimming or pruning, but cutting off leaves that rub against the banana bunch helps to stimulate growth.
 Luckily, these dwarf banana trees put their leaves within easy reach!
 Look for discoloration that indicates disease or leaf death.
 If you find a leaf that needs trimmed, cut the leaf directly where the stem meets the stalk of the plant.
 Because banana leaf stalks can be a bit thick, be patient and never tear the leaf off of the tree.
 To prevent tearing, try notching the leaf from both the top and the bottom before cutting it.

-What is the lifespan of a banana tree?
+What is the lifespan of a dwarf banana tree?